LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

    * - Question
      - Answer
-   * - ``What is your name?``
+   * - What is your name?
-     - This answer will be part of the candidate's score, but it must be part of the final report.
+     - This answer will NOT be part of the candidate's score, but it must be part of the final report.

+   * - True or false: 5000 meters = 5 kilometers
+     - "True"

+   * - (5 + 3)/2 * 10 = ?
+     - "40"

+   * - Given the array ``[8, "Zebra", "apple", 45]``, what entry is at index 2?
+     - "apple"

+   * - Who was the first American woman in space?
+     - "Sally Ride"

+   * - What is the minimum crew size for the International Space Station (ISS)?
+     - "3"

 Step 2: Update the quiz app to use arrays
 ------------------------------------------